malanchristiansen/HomePoint-app/README.md

 1. Drone pilots are given a channel to sell their photographs
 1. People can buy cheap photographs and choose betwween versions for their own needs.

+## **Description**

+- **Purpose:** Help drone pilots share and sell their photographs and give people who are into photography a cheaper often to photographs
+- **Functionality/Features:**

+  - Users first have to authenticate using email and password
+  - Users can create profiles to create a listing and users can create profiles to register as buyer or do both.
+  - Users can create a listing for a drone photograph as a seller filling out information about it and uplaoding a photo
+  - Sellers can also edit, update, delete their listing
+  - All users can browse listings with photogrophs and view them
+  - Users can buy drone photographs from listings from other sellers, not their own
+  - Users can leave reviews on listings they have bought a photograph from.
+They can also edit, update, and delete them.

+- **Target audience:** Drone pilots and people who love photographs
+- **Tech stack:** HTML, CSS, Ruby, Rails, AWS, Heroku

 ## **Screenshots:**

 **Frontpage 1**